top of page

 • Grow economic, workforce and skills training opportunities

-• Ensure Upper Appalachia does not lose out on rapidly expanding opportunities in the residential and commercial green building sectors
+• Ensure Upper Appalachia does not lose out on rapidly expanding opportunities in the residential and commercial high performance building sectors

 • Prepare the next generation of manufacturing business owners for the new economy